Buildings insurance

 What if my house is of non-standard construction?

-If your home is built from something other than brick or stone walls with a slate or tile roof, it could be considered non-standard.
-Steel or timber-framed homes fall into this category, together with properties that have glass or cob walls, or thatched roofs.
+Steel or timber-framed homes fall into the non-standard category, together with properties that have glass or cob walls, or thatched roofs.
 Modular, prefab and kit homes are also considered non-standard.

 Is a garage considered a room?

-It depends.
+It depends on how your garage is configured.
 If your garage is a separate building within the boundaries of your property, it will be considered an outbuilding.
-But if your garage is integrated into your property, it varies among insurance providers.

 If the garage has been converted into a living space, you’ll definitely need to count it as a room.